 Or maybe the change will come from the grassroots…

 The bottom line: Technological advancements and artificial intelligence will change the landscape of employment and higher education.
 It is unclear though how the society needs to get prepared for the new norm.

 I would be interested in hearing your thoughts.
 This problem will not get away.
 At some point, we will have to face it.
 Your views might help shape the response.

 Korina Karampela is the founder of b4iapply.
 She passionately believes in empowering people to make informed decisions about their career and their finances.
 She is a senior executive in the pharmaceutical industry and has an MBA from MIT Sloan.
-In her limited spare time, she provides pro-bono career advice.
-Her b4iapply blog is recommended by The Guardian for professional development.
+In her limited spare time, she wants to join forces with others to help everybody to be a better version of themselves.